Manhattan: Federal offices

 The United States Postal Service operates post offices in Manhattan.
-The James Farley Post Office at 421 Eighth Avenue in Midtown Manhattan, between 31st Street and 33rd Street, is New York City's main post office.
+The James Farley Post Office in Midtown Manhattan is New York City's main post office.
 Both the United States District Court for the Southern District of New York and United States Court of Appeals for the Second Circuit are located in Lower Manhattan's Foley Square, and the U.S. Attorney and other federal offices and agencies maintain locations in that area.